hughiemak/hughiemak.github.io/projects.md

 ---

 ### >> DQN in Multi-Agent Reinforcement Learning
 In my final year project, I implemented the predator prey environment and independent DQNs to solve it.
 The predator prey environment is a sparse reward problem in which multiple agents have to capture a randomly moving prey by surrounding it in a toroidal grid world.
-I investigated techniques such as action advising, hindsight experience replay, and random network distillation.
+Furthermore, I explored techniques such as action advising, hindsight experience replay, and random network distillation.

 ### >> Solving Chomp with Policy Iteration